khushi-prajapatii/manus-ai-website/README.md

 Instead of manually writing the code, I used Manus AI to create a fully functional website and then explored the generated project structure, source code, and deployment process.

 This repository documents the generated source code along with the live website and screenshots.

+## Prompt Used

+Create a website for finding the best vegetarian Indian recipes.